Looijenga's Conjecture via Integral-affine Geometry: Integral-Affine Surfaces and Type III Anticanonical Pairs

-\begin{proof} Consider the fan $\mathfrak{F}$ of a toric pair $(V_i,D_i)$ in $\mathcal{X}_0$.
-A boundary component $D_{ik}$ corresponds to a one-dimensional facet of $\mathfrak{F}$, which is the positive span of some primitive integral vector $w_{ik}$.
-Let $D_{ij}$ and $D_{i\ell}$ be the boundary components of $D_i$ that intersect $D_{ik}$ in the clockwise and counterclockwise direction, respectively.
-Because $V_i$ is smooth, $(w_{ij},w_{ik})$ and $(w_{ik},w_{i\ell})$ are oriented lattice bases.
-Furthermore, the formula for $d_{ik}=-D_{ik}^2$ is simply see Section 2.5 of \cite{fulton}.
-Let $p_{ix}$ denote the endpoint of $w_{ix}$.
-The self-intersection formula above implies that $(v_i,v_j,v_k,v_\ell)$ is integral-affine equivalent to the quadrilateral We may define an integral-affine structure on the union of the triangular faces that contain $v_i$ by a single chart to the polygon with vertices $p_{ij}$.
-For example, if $(V_1,D_1)$ is $\mathbb{P}^2$ with its toric boundary, and $V_1$ intersects $V_2$, $V_3$, and $V_4$ at double curves, a chart on the union of the triangles containing $v_1$ is shown in Figure \ref{fig2}.
-Thus, we have defined an integral-affine structure on

-Finally, we show that the integral-affine structure we have defined fails to extend to the vertices of $\Gamma(\mathcal{X}_0)$ corresponding to the Hirzebruch-Inoue surface $(V_0,D')$ or the anticanonical pairs $(V_i,D_i)$ of positive charge.
-Suppose, for the sake of contradiction that the integral-affine structure extends to such a point $v_i$.
-There is a chart containing $v_i$ in its interior.
-This chart may be extended to the union of the triangles containing $v_i$.
-Thus, the union of the triangles containing $v_i$ is integral-affine equivalent to some planar polygon formed from the union of basis triangles.
-But this planar polygon corresponds to the fan of some smooth toric surface.
-Thus, the values $d_{ij}=-D_{ij}^2$ are those of a toric surface.

-We conclude that $Q(V_i,D_i)=Q(D_i)=0$.
-By assumption, $Q(V_i,D_i)>0$ unless $i=0$.
-Hence $v_0$ is the only possible vertex to which the integral-affine structure might extend.
-But $(V_0,D_0)$ is the Hirzebruch-Inoue surface and $D_0=D'$ is a negative-definite cycle.
-No toric surface has a negative-definite anticanonical cycle because the boundary components span the Picard group, which has indefinite intersection form.
-Hence the integral-affine structure cannot extend to the point $v_0$. \end{proof}
+If the atlas of integral-affine charts on $S\,\!-\{v_i\}$ extends to all vertices $v_i$, then we say that $S$ is {\it non-singular}.
 For the remainder of the paper, we will implicitly assume that an integral-affine surface has singularities and we will specify when an integral-affine surface is non-singular.
-In the context of the dual complex of a Type III anticanonical pair, let We have defined a non-singular integral-affine structure on $\Gamma(\mathcal{X}_0)\backslash A$ that makes $(\Gamma(\mathcal{X}_0),\emptyset, A)$ into a boundary-less triangulated integral-affine surface.
-Some properties of $\mathcal{X}_0$ can be generalized to notions that make sense for all triangulated integral-affine surfaces: